 Career Access Lab (CAL)

 More than 60% of our learners have a Bachelor’s degree from their home country; more than 95% have come to the U.S. eager to work.
 To assist and support their efforts to join the workforce and obtain meaningful employment, EAL created the Career Access Lab (CAL).

 Launched in 2016, CAL integrates English language instruction with job readiness preparation.
 Through CAL, learners participate in a 15-week Career Group, which offers an introduction to the American workforce, resume-writing support, mock interview practice, cover letter writing support, job search resources, and referrals to educational and training programs.
 Enrollment in the program begins with an intake meeting, to assess each learner’s needs and career skills.
 Those with professional credentials or specific career goals are matched with a mentor, who provides additional guidance and support during the job search process.

 This comprehensive approach to career readiness empowers our learners to take full advantage of their professional potential.
 Since its inception, more than 100 learners have utilized CAL to help them achieve their employment and career goals.Learn more about the Career Access Lab

 Beginner English Class

-EAL offers Beginner English in the high-needs communities of Medford and Waltham, to fill a real need for “survival English” instruction for low-level learners.
-Through this program learners practice simple greetings, introducing themselves, asking basic questions and learn beginner vocabulary that is relevant to their immediate needs.
+EAL offers Beginner English in the high-need communities of Medford and Waltham, to fill a real need for “survival English” instruction for low-level learners.
+Through this program learners practice simple greetings, introducing themselves, asking basic questions and learning beginner vocabulary that is relevant to their immediate needs.

 Summer Book Groups